juanrodriguezmonti/wordsearch-generator/README.md

-# wordsearch-generator
+# Amelie, wordsearch-generator | generador de sopa de letras

-Python Wordsearch, aka sopa de letras in Spanish, generator written in Python.
+Amelie Wordsearch generator, aka sopa de letras in Spanish, generator written in Python.
 This is a little hack to the work of of SuperBiasedMan[0], that lets you output the wordsearch to A4 sized text pages ready to print and play.

 This little hack lets you specify a set of words, that are the words are you gonna search, then the program randomly select them to create the wordsearch.

+The name of the project is in honor to my Grandma, called Amelia.
+I created this for her, because she love to do sopadeletras.

 Feel free to use and improve it.
 Feedback is welcome!